cleemy-desu-wayo/cleemy-desu-wayo/README.md

 - huntr.dev: https://huntr.dev/users/cleemy-desu-wayo/
 - tech blog (cdwdoc): https://note.com/cleemy/m/ma6e2594d3b8a

-For my thoughts on various web services and my plans for the future, please see the following article I posted on note.com in August 2023.
+For my thoughts on various web services and my plans for the future, see the following article I posted on note.com in Aug 2023.
 https://note.com/cleemy/n/n96474b06fa3b
 (NOTE: written in Japanese, and very long)